5 min read

 Max family contribution of $8,750, spread throughout the year to get the full employer match.
 I invest everything in index funds, pay medical expenses out-of-pocket, and save receipts for tax-free reimbursement later.

-Pro tip: This is the ONLY account where you never pay taxes if used correctly.
+Pro tip: This is the ONLY account that is completely tax-free: tax-free in, tax-free growth, and tax-free out.
 After 65, it becomes another IRA.

-Pro tip: Sell immediately and convert to index funds.
-Concentration risk is real when your paycheck and portfolio depend on the same company.
+Pro tip: Think of this as a guaranteed 15% raise on $25k of your income.
+Sell immediately and convert to index funds.
+Concentration risk is real when you're already betting your career and salary on this company; don't bet your retirement too.

 5. Backdoor Roth IRA: Extra Tax-Free Space (IRS source)